St. John's vs. Fordham College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 St. John's Performance Insights

-- The Red Storm are outscoring opponents by 9.3 points per game with a +84 scoring differential overall.
-They put up 80.3 points per game (76th in college basketball) and give up 71.0 per contest (184th in college basketball).
+- The Red Storm average 80.3 points per game (76th in college basketball) while allowing 71.0 per outing (184th in college basketball).
+They have a +84 scoring differential overall and outscore opponents by 9.3 points per game.

-- St. John's wins the rebound battle by 8.7 boards on average.
-It records 41.8 rebounds per game, which ranks 29th in college basketball, while its opponents grab 33.1 per outing.
+- St. John's pulls down 41.8 rebounds per game (28th in college basketball) while conceding 33.1 per outing to its opponents.
+It outrebounds opponents by 8.7 boards per game.

 Fordham Performance Insights

-- Fordham wins the rebound battle by 2.0 boards on average.
-It records 38.5 rebounds per game, 99th in college basketball, while its opponents pull down 36.5.
+- The 38.5 rebounds per game Fordham accumulates rank 99th in the nation, 2.0 more than the 36.5 its opponents grab.

-- Fordham hits 1.9 more threes per contest than the opposition, 7.3 (203rd in college basketball) compared to its opponents' 5.4.
+- Fordham makes 7.3 three-pointers per game (202nd in college basketball) while shooting 31.1% from beyond the arc (271st in college basketball).
+It is making 1.9 more threes than its opponents, who drain 5.4 per game at 32.9%.

-- Fordham has won the turnover battle on average this season, committing 13.7 per game (312th in college basketball) while forcing 15.7 (19th in college basketball).
+- Fordham has typically won the turnover battle this season, committing 13.7 per game (312th in college basketball) while forcing 15.7 (20th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.